What is the difference between freeride vs all mountain snowboards?

 Any board can have any camber profile.
 However, some are theoretically more suited to particular tasks.

-The reason for this is that there is camber between/under the feet which adds stability and edge hold and there is rocker towards the tip and tail, which aids float in powder.
+The reason for this is that there is camber between/under the feet which adds stability and edge hold and there is rocker towards the tip, which aids float in powder.
 With stability, edge-hold and float in powder being 3 of the mainstays of freeriding, then it makes sense that this is the most common profile – but any profile is possible.
+And I’ve ridden some great freeride boards with a hybrid rocker profile (rocker between the feet and camber towards tip and tail), so this is certainly not set always necessarily the case.

 Around 50% of the freeride and powder boards I analyzed had a hybrid camber profile.

-All mountain boards tend to favor hybrid profiles – as most do.
-This is fairly evenly spread between hybrid rocker, hybrid camber and flat-to-rocker.
-You can get them in every profile but flat, continuous rocker and traditional camber profiles are less common.
+All mountain boards tend to favor hybrid profiles – as most do, these days (although camber is making a comeback at the time I’m editing this post).
+This is fairly evenly spread between hybrid rocker, hybrid camber and flat-to-rocker (though the latter is typically mostly found on beginner all-mountain boards).
+You can get them in every profile but flat, continuous rocker and traditional camber profiles are less common (with camber making more of a comeback recently).

 Check the link above for a more detailed look into camber profiles.